Miner-Bot/Miner-Bot.github.io/README.md

 ## **About MinerBot**

 A Discord bot that was based off of Jakey, who was his predecessor.
 Miner's features are, somewhat, similar to Jakey's, but much more. **MinerBot is centered around having fun, and entertaining his users, within Discord.** Whether you're waiting for a friend to ready up, or simply want to pass time, he's got you covered!
-[Invite MinerBot here.](#minerbot) is another bot, who will replace Jakey, in the future.
+[Invite MinerBot here.](#invite-minerbot) is another bot, who will replace Jakey, in the future.

 ## Invite MinerBot

-To invite MinerBot [click here](https://discord.com/oauth2/authorize?client_id=767055142544605194&scope=bot&permissions=1543892056). to invite him to one of your<sup>2</sup> servers!
+To invite MinerBot [click here](https://discord.com/oauth2/authorize?client_id=767055142544605194&scope=bot&permissions=1543892056). to invite him<sup>2</sup> to a server!

 <sup>2</sup> - You must own the server, or have the `Manage Server` permission in the desired server you want to add him to.